AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## 8.1.
 Full Intra Request (FIR)

-The Full Intra Request (FIR) [RFC5104] RTCP feedback message allows a receiver to request a Decoder Refresh Point of an encoded stream.
+The Full Intra Request (FIR) RTCP feedback message defined in [RFC5104] allows a receiver to request a Decoder Refresh Point of an encoded stream.
 Section 3 of [RFC8082] updates the definition of the Decoder Refresh Point.